Your Pet’s Oral Health Matters

 - Noticing blood in their food or water bowls caused by bleeding gums

 - Teeth that look yellow or brown

-- Obvious pain when using her mouth or when you try and look at or clean her teeth
+- Obvious pain when using their mouth or when you try to look at or clean their teeth

-If your pet is exhibiting any of these symptoms it is important that you arrange for her to be seen by your veterinary dentist as soon as possible.
+If your pet is exhibiting any of these symptoms, it’s important to call our Fishers veterinary office at (317) 841-1846 to set up an appointment as soon as possible.

-Chew toys and dental chews are more important tools to try and prevent periodontal disease.
-Chewing stimulates your pet’s body to produce additional saliva which can counteract plaque acids and wash away bacteria and food particles before they have a chance to form plaque.
-Many dental chews contain ingredients that are specifically chosen because they are beneficial for oral health.
+Chew toys and dental chews are also great preventive tools to help avoid the development of periodontal disease.
+Chewing stimulates your pet’s body to produce additional saliva which can counteract plaque acids.
+It also washes away bacteria and food particles before they have a chance to form plaque.
+Many dental chews also contain ingredients that are specifically used for the benefits to their oral health.